JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 You'll need to add the following multiplatform libraries in your project:

-* [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), to use coroutines for asynchronous code, which allows simultaneous operations.
+* [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), to use coroutines for simultaneous operations.
-* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses into objects of entity classes used to process network operations.
+* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses of the SpaceX API into objects of entity classes used to process network operations.
-* [Ktor](https://ktor.io/), a framework to create an HTTP client for retrieving data over the internet.
+* [Ktor](https://ktor.io/), a framework for sending and retrieving data over HTTP.

 ### kotlinx.coroutines

 To add `kotlinx.coroutines` to your project, specify a dependency in the common source set.
-To do so, add the following line to the `shared/build.gradle.kts` file:
+To do so, add the following line to the `sharedLogic/build.gradle.kts` file:

 ```kotlin
 kotlin {